 So, you guessed it @Yolo_Fury!
 The rest of me is the same.
 I’m an adult human with pretty average body hair who chooses not to remove it to fall in line with conventional Western beauty standards for my gender. @ReBourneAgain, you weren’t invited to “get past that.”
 And to you, @JaimsVanDerBeek: Although we can all agree it was an error on your part, and you back-pedaled remarkably quickly (yes, I acknowledge your ready apology and willingness to admit you were in the wrong), the fact that you thought it was an appropriate comment to make in the first place demonstrates an underlying inclination to devalue and disrespect not just me, but all women you interact with on a daily basis.
 I would encourage you to examine your privilege.

 Got hair, don’t care.
 And really, neither should you.

-I would like to give a quick shoutout to Ave Rex, Steve West, and Ethan HD– three hardworking, talented, and very professional male colleagues in the Seattle lucha libre/ pro wrestling scene.
-Rex and Steve stepped up to challenge these comments directly on my behalf before I really knew this all was out there.
+I would like to give a quick shoutout to Ave Rex and Ethan HD– two hardworking, talented, and very professional male colleagues in the Seattle lucha libre/ pro wrestling scene.
+Rex stepped up to challenge these comments directly on my behalf before I really knew this all was out there.
 Ethan threw in his two cents later on in an unrelated thread, providing a glowing review of my abilities in the ring.
 Props to guys who are more than capable of recognizing a competent athlete regardless of gender & gender presentation, and especially to those who will call out their fellow dudes on their misogynist bullshit.

 Feminism is for everybody.
 To quote the cheesy signs at the airport: “See something, say something.”
 Be an active voice in conversations to call out folks who exhibit sexist, misogynist, racist, and otherwise bigoted views.
 Because, who knows?
 Maybe nobody has ever asked them to inspect their beliefs before.